What is Dry Eye Syndrome?

 Dry Eye Treatments

 DES is typically treated with medicated eye drops, anti-inflammatory drops, or a heated compress.
-Occasionally, the eye doctor may recommend punctal plugs.
+Occasionally, the optometrist may recommend punctal plugs.

 These are tiny devices that when inserted into the eye’s tear duct, block any drainage.
 This can alleviate DES symptoms by preventing moisture from draining out of the eye, ensuring that they stay inside the tear duct area.
 This increases the moisture level and provides longer-term relief.